K.Flay: Career

-2003–2013: Self-released material and RCA Records
+2003–2013: Self-released material and RCA Records signing

 K.Flay began her music career in 2003, believing that most hip hop hits on the radio were "simplistic, misogynistic and formulaic".
 After bragging to a friend that she could write similar songs, she wrote "Blingity Blang Blang", which she described as a "low budget rap parody that contained far too many obscenities".
 After writing and performing the song, Flaherty realized that she enjoyed writing and recording music.
 She continued to experiment with music by writing songs and performing and recording them on her computer.
 She released a mixtape called Suburban Rap Queen in 2005, which she produced on her laptop, and began performing.
+She then independently released the now-unavailable mixtapes [appetite whetting 2.0] and MASHed Potatoes, as well as the EP Single and Famous with MC Lars.

-In 2010, K.Flay released her self-titled EP, and in 2011 self-released the mixtape I Stopped Caring in '96, which she later remarked was a career turning point.
-K.Flay signed with RCA Records in 2012, releasing two EPs: Eyes Shut in 2012, with songs produced by Liam Howlett from the British band The Prodigy, and What If It Is in 2013.
+In 2010, K.Flay released her self-titled extended play.
+A year later, she self-released the mixtape I Stopped Caring in '96, which she later remarked was a turning point for her career.
+K.Flay signed with RCA Records in 2012, releasing two more EPs, Eyes Shut in 2012, with songs produced by Liam Howlett from the British band the Prodigy, and What If It Is in 2013.
 She parted ways with RCA Records in 2013 because of differences of opinion.
-Upon leaving RCA Records, she left behind more than 60 songs she had written while signed under RCA Records, but no longer owned the rights to.
+Upon leaving RCA Records, she left behind more than 60 songs she had written while signed but no longer owned the rights to.
 K.Flay has described her time with RCA Records as similar to "an ill-advised marriage".
+Her mixtape West Ghost was released in the same year; this release, along with much of her previous independent material, was available for free download on her official website.